aalbrechtsen/popgen21/GWASexercises.md

 To make sure the GWAS analyses will run fast the main data file (gwa.bed) is in a binary format, which is not very reader friendly.

-However, PLINK2 will print summary statistics about the data (number of SNPs, number of individuals, number of cases, number of controls etc) to the screen when you run an analysis.
+However, PLINK will print summary statistics about the data (number of SNPs, number of individuals, number of cases, number of controls etc) to the screen when you run an analysis.

 Also, there are two additional data files, gwa.bim and gwa.fam, which are not in binary format and which contains information about the SNPs in the data and the individuals in the data, respectively